deepset-ai/haystack/docs/_src/api/api/pipelines.md

 - `query`: the query string.
 - `params`: params for the `retriever` and `summarizer`.
 For instance, params={"retriever": {"top_k": 10}, "summarizer": {"generate_single_summary": True}}
+- `debug`: Whether the pipeline should instruct nodes to collect debug information about their execution.
+By default these include the input parameters they received, the output they generated, and eventual logs (of any severity) emitted.
+All debug information can then be found in the dict returned by this method under the key "_debug"
+- `debug_logs`: Whether all the logs of the node should be printed in the console, regardless of their severity and of the existing logger's settings.

 <a name="pipeline.FAQPipeline"></a>
 ## FAQPipeline Objects